-The African American Club combines with the Young African-American Men's Club to promote interest and understanding of the African American cultural experience.
+The African American Club promote interest and understanding of the African American cultural experience.
 Students of all grade levels and ethnic backgrounds are encouraged to attend meetings and participate in many activities, discussions, and sponsored field trips.
 Many of the club's activities expand beyond the school grounds and extend into the community.
 The club frequently performs volunteer services, which display cultural pride.